anderson-aristotle/html-css-sass/README.md

 features to your stylesheets that are absent from native CSS.
 Some examples include:

-- variables,
+- Variables
-- calculations,
+- Calculations
-- and extensions or mix-ins.
+- Extensions or mix-ins

 Examples of how you can use a preprocessor like Sass: